broskos/dell-lab/README.md

 rhhi-1.lab.roskosb.info
 rhhi-2.lab.roskosb.info
 rhhi-3.lab.roskosb.info
+root /redhat

 RHHI servers have a hard dependency on DNS, avoid trying to use /etc/hosts, it just causes problems later on.

 Compute nodes need to resolve satellite server by name.

+Enabled dns proxy on satellite, edited /etc/named/options.conf to set:
+allow-recursion { any; };

 overcloud has a hard dependency on NTP, computes can't access the internet, so make sure NTP is available internally.
 Using RHHI servers for internal NTP.
 - to enable, add to /etc/chrony.conf